rick79/AoC2024/README.md

 Didn't learn anything new =(

  ## Day 20: Race Condition
-Found something weird, if I used CartesianIndex in a vector comprehension the runtime went up from 120 ms to to about 2 s.
+Found something weird, if I used CartesianIndex in a vector comprehension the run time went up from 120 ms to to about 2 s.

  ## Day 21:
 Really fun problem, but didn't learn anything new =[